nasa/fprime/docs/UsersGuide/dev/code-style.md

 Thus, there are some things that developers should be aware of when using C++11 features:

 1. Many C++11 features use templates under-the-hood.
 Prefer `Fw` and `Os` implementations for these features.
-2. Use of `std::atomic` is known to not work is some cases.
+2. Use of `std::atomic` is known to not work in some cases.
 Use is avoided.

 ### Clang Format